Are you traveling soon to the Arctic Circle and you’re wondering how to photograph the Northern Lights? I’ve got you covered!

 So there you have it: my beginner guide on how to take pictures of the Northern Lights.
 Hope you found it helpful and easy to understand.

-So you see, you actually don’t have to be a professional photographer to get a nice photo of the Aurora.
+So you see, you don’t have to be a professional photographer to get a nice photo of the Aurora.
 You just need to learn a few simple concepts and have the right equipment.

-Of course, if you don’t want to invest into so much gear, you can also book an Aurora photography tour: they’ll provide you with a decent camera and everything else you might need.
+Of course, if you don’t want to invest in so much gear, you can also book an Aurora photography tour: they’ll provide you with a decent camera and everything else you might need.
 You just have to bring a few memory cards.

 However, I do think that a small mirrorless camera might be handy for any other trips you might do in the future.